igorolhovskiy/volts/README.md

 Scale max   1.000000    ...
 Window s       0.050    ...
 ```
-Here all parameter names are lowercased.
+Here all parameter names are lowercase.
 One more example with the data above:
 ```
 sox_filter="length s -ge 11; crest factor -lt 10; bit-depth -eq 15/16"
 ```
-All number-like values are automatically threated as numbers and you can apply `-lt`, `-ge` type of comparsions.</br></br>
+All number-like values are automatically treated as numbers and you can apply `-lt`, `-ge` type of comparisons.</br></br>
-**Make a call to echo number and analyse outcome**
+**Make a call to echo number and analyze the outcome**
 ```xml
 <!-- Call echo service and name sure receive an answer -->
 <config>